-Barry Chiswick is the most widely noted for introducing the immigrant self-selection thesis (Chiswick 1978).
+Barry Chiswick (1978) widely noted for the core ideas of the immigrant self-selection thesis.
 However, his thoughts were largely inspired by Marcus Lee Hanson, in the book The Immigrant in American History, when he observed that, "Countries of origin were dismayed by their loss when they saw their ports thronged with the sturdiest of their peasantry.
 Efforts to stem the movement were attempted" (Hanson 1940: 212).
 As a result, Chiswick would offer: